 Engine and gearbox mounts

 Engine and gearbox mounts are designed to flex and twist.
 Otherwise you’d get all of the engine’s vibration in the cabin.
 Once you start upping the power the engine makes, they can start to flex more than you want them to.
 Replacing the floppy originals with stiffer aftermarket items can prevent this flex from robbing you of power.
 We carry a wide selection of these from brands including Vibratechnics, Powerflex, and Revo.

 An example: Stage 2 VW Golf Mk6 GTI

 Revo quote gains from 55HP up to 90HP depending on what settings are used with their software.
-The required hardware for their stage 2 software includes a full turbo-back exhaust with a sports-cat and a high-flow air intake.
+The required hardware for their stage 2 software includes a high-flow exhaust system and a high-flow air intake.

 They also recommend an uprated intercooler, uprated engine mounts, and an uprated throttle pipe.
 While these items are not considered essential for the remap to work, they will definitely help performance.

 You could go with Revo’s own intake or any of the big range we carry.
 Revo’s own hardware is high quality, developed in partnership with respected tuning companies or in-house by industry veterans.